GameServerManagers/LinuxGSM-Docs/commands/start-stop-restart.md

 # start-stop-restart

 LinuxGSM provides an easy way to start, stop and restart your game server.
-LinuxGSM knows the location of the server binarys inserts the start parameters to allow the server to start.
+LinuxGSM knows the location of the server binaries inserts the start parameters to allow the server to start.
 LinuxGSM will also run various checks to prevent issues and apply any required server fixes to get the game server running.

 ## Commands

 ### Starting a server

-Will start the server in a tmux session allowing the server to run in the background.
+Will start the server in a [tmux](../requirements/tmux.md) session allowing the server to run in the background.

 `./gameserver start`